daviddarnes/alembic/README.md

 By default the built in Service Worker is enabled, and will work on a 'network first' method.
 That is, if there is no internet connection then the content the Service Worker has cached will be used until the connection comes back.
 It will always look for a live version of the code first.
 To disable the Service Worker set an option called `service_worker` to false in the `/_config.yml`.

 Another option to speed up Alembic is to enable inline CSS, which is off by default.
-You can enable this by setting `css_inline: true` inside your `/_config.yml` file.
+You can enable this by setting `css_inline: true` inside your `/_config.yml` file. **This is not working anymore after the upgrade to Jekyll 4.x**

 Please note that these options aren't a "silver bullet" for making your site faster, make sure to audit and debug your site to get the best performance for your situation.